MicrosoftDocs/power-automate-docs/articles/modern-approvals.md

 > [!NOTE]
 > This action sends the approval request to the email address in the **Assigned To** box.
 >
-> If your scenario requires it, you can attach files to your approval requests that use Common Data Service.
+> If your scenario requires it, you can attach files to your approval requests that use Microsoft Dataverse.

 ## Add a condition